How and when can I visit an inmate?

 will be escorted from the facility and denied the rest of the visitation.
 The visitor

-may be suspended form visitation or banned depending on the severity of the offense.
+may be suspended from visitation or banned depending on the severity of the offense.

 the action taken.
 The decision for future visitation will be at the discretion